 We are glad you want to transfer to Angelo State University for your college experience.
-Please read the admission requirements below and feel free to contact your admissions counselor if you need further information about any of the items listed.
+Please read the admission requirements below and feel free to contact Transfer Services if you need further information about any of the items listed.

 Students with 18 or more transferable college-level hours from a regionally accredited college or university: